Not On the Cutting Edge

 Another thing a blunt mower blade can do is put undue stress on your mower’s engine.
 A mower with an overtaxed engine will break down more frequently and will be less efficient because it will consume more fuel.

 It is quite hard to believe that something as simple as a blunt blade can have so much influence on the health of your mower and your grass, but it does.
-Stellar lawns are always achievable with a properly sharpened blade, or a new blade if necessary.
+So get that blade sharpened and you'll always have stellar grass and a mower you can rely on.